Chart Color Schemes

 Household Composition

-Wavell Heights features high concentrations of group households, with a median household size of 2.7 people
+Wavell Heights features high concentrations of group households, with a higher-than-average median household size

-Family households comprise 75.8% of all households, including 41.0% couples with children, 23.8% couples without children, and 9.8% single parent families.
-Non-family households account for the remaining 24.2%, with lone person households at 20.4% and group households comprising 3.8%.
-The median household size is 2.7 people.
+Family households constitute 75.8% of all households, including 41.0% couples with children, 23.8% couples without children, and 9.8% single parent families.
+Non-family households comprise the remaining 24.2%, with lone person households at 20.4% and group households making up 3.8%.
+The median household size is 2.7 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households